vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

   - feature
 ---

-# Page information
+By including `@mr-hope/vuepress-plugin-comment`, `vuepress-theme-hope` can display article information for you.

+## Enable

-The `<PageInfo />` component support local config[^applypartically], and is enabled globally by default.
-You can disable it by setting `pageInfo: false` in `Front Matter` of a specific page.
+Page infomation display is enabled globally by default, while supports local config[^applypartically].
+You can disable it by setting `pageInfo: false` in frontmatter of a specific page.

 [^applypartically]: **Apply Partically Support**